Kruger Park Travel

 The Pierre Joubert Guesthouse sleeps 16, in 4 bedrooms.
 All the rooms have 2 single beds plus 2 bench beds in each room.

 The Doherty Bryant Guesthouse sleeps 9, in 3 bedrooms.
-All rooms have a double bed and 1 single bed in each.
+All rooms have a double bed and 1 single bed.

 Facilities